fyne-io/developer.fyne.io/started/widgets.md

 {% include widget.html name="toolbar" %}

+## Collection Widgets (in `widget` package)

+Collection widgets provide advanced caching functionality to provide high performance rendering of massive data.
+This does lead to a more complex constructor, but is a good balance for the outcome it enables.
+Each of these widgets uses a series of callbacks, the minimum set is defined by their constructor function, which includes the data size, the creation of template items that can be re-used and finally the function that applies data to a widget as it is about to be added to the display.

+### List

+List provides a high performance vertical scroll of many sub-items.

+{% include widget.html name="list" %}

+### Table

+Table provides a high performance scrolled two dimensional display of many sub-items.

+{% include widget.html name="table" %}

 ### Tree

 Tree provides a high performance vertical scroll of items that can be expanded to reveal child elements..

 {% include widget.html name="tree" %}

+## Container Widgets (in `container` package)

+Container widgets are like regular containers but they provide some additional functionality.

+### AppTabs

+AppTabs widget allows switching visible content from a list of TabItems.
+Each item is represented by a button at the top of the widget.

+{% include widget.html name="apptabs" %}

+### ScrollContainer

+ScrollContainer defines a container that is smaller than the Content.

+{% include widget.html name="scrollcontainer" %}

+### SplitContainer

+SplitContainer defines a container whose size is split between two children.

+{% include widget.html name="splitcontainer" %}